JonathonMacleod/Integrated-Game-Streaming-Architecture/README.md

 ### Spdlog

 The logging library spdlog (version 1.11.0) has been integrated into this project.                                                                                                              \
 A copy of the source code for the integrated version of the library can be found at the GitHub repository [here](https://github.com/gabime/spdlog/releases/tag/v1.11.0).                        \
 This library has been used in accordance with the MIT license it was supplied with, a copy of which can be found [here](./libs/spdlog-v1-11-0/LICENSE).                                         \
 Credit for this library is owed to the contributors of the original GitHub repository, and no modifications have been made.

 As spdlog uses the [fmt](https://github.com/fmtlib/fmt) library, this project is also produced in compliance with the fmt license, a copy of which can be found [here](./libs/fmt/LICENSE.rst).

+### GLEW

+The OpenGL extension wrangler (GLEW) library (version 2.1.0) has been used to expose OpenGL functionality.                                                                                                  \
+A copy of the source code for the integrated version of the library can be found at the GitHub repository [here](https://github.com/nigels-com/glew/tree/glew-2.1.0).                                       \
+This library has been used in accordance with the Modified BSD license, Mesa 3-D license and Khronos License it was supplied with, a copy of which can be found [here](./libs/glew-v2-1-0/LICENSE.txt).     \
+Credit for this library is owed to the contributors of the original GitHub repository, and no modifications have been made.

+### GLFW

+The GLFW library (version 3.3.8) has been used to create application windows and detect user inputs.                                                                    \
+A copy of the source code for the integrated version of the library can be found at the GitHub repository [here](https://github.com/glfw/glfw/releases/tag/3.3.8).      \
+This library has been used in accordance with the zlib/libpng license, a copy of which can be found [here](./libs/glfw-v3-3-8/LICENSE.md).                              \
+Credit for this library is owed to the contributors of the original GitHub repository, and no modifications have been made.